Accreditation

 Accreditation is a voluntary system of self-regulation, supported by peer-review, in which an institution or program is assessed against a set of standards.
 The University of Oregon is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU) and also enjoys a number of specialized accreditations granted to colleges and programs by other national organizations.

-Regional Accreditation
+Accreditation Statement

 Accreditation by the Northwest Commission on Colleges and Universities applies to the institution as a whole and is not granted permanently or for a definite number of years.
 It is an ongoing status that must be reaffirmed periodically through self-study and onsite visitations by peer evaluation committees.
-The University of Oregon has been continuously accredited by the NWCCU since 1918 and was most recent reaffirmed in July 2017.
+The University of Oregon has been continuously accredited by the NWCCU since 1918 and was most recently reaffirmed in July 2017.

 The NWCCU is an independent, non-profit membership organization recognized by the Department of Education as the regional authority in the seven-state Northwest region of Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 The Commission oversees accreditation for 162 institutions.
 Its decision-making body consists of up to twenty-six commissioners who represent the public and the diversity of higher education institutions within the Northwest region.